toczekmj/MusicGenres_SpectralAnalysis/README.md

 ##  License

 This project is protected under the [GNU AGPLv3.0](https://choosealicense.com/licenses/agpl-3.0/#) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

----

-##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+Please keep in mind, that this repo consists 3 different projects.
+- Music.ipynb
+- MusicGenresSharedPlot
+- SpectralAnalysis

+In order to use any other part than SpectralAnalysis please contact with author of the projec (listed at the top of this file).

 [**Return**](#-quick-links)